 A year after the COVID-19 outbreak was somehow disrupted, colleges and universities are now starting to reopen their doors in 2021.
 While a significant portion of students looks forward to getting some semblance of normalcy by returning to in-person classes, it is not the same for many others who are not financially ready to start or continue pursuing their college degrees.
 As of March 2021, undergraduate and community college enrollment fell to -5.9% and -11.3%, respectively—the lowest since the start of the pandemic (NSC Research Center, 2021).
 One of the main reasons behind the enrollment decline is the increasing cost of tuition and other fees (Kerr, 2021).

-The cost of a human resources degree varies greatly depending on the level of degree, the type of institution.
+The cost of a human resources degree varies greatly depending on the level of degree and the type of institution.
 For example, a bachelor’s degree in human resources offered by in-state institutions can range from $32,760 to $75,315 (GetEducated, n.d.).
 It is important to remember these prices have already been adjusted for remote learning, which means room and board costs, as well as the cost of other university facilities, are no longer included.
+But college fees are not easy to pay off so you can look at the top 100 financial aid programs in the US.

 |Online Degrees||Traditional Degrees|